ejmenkhorst/robotframework_practicesoftwaretestingdotcom/testautomation-strategy.md

 #### **Result UI testing**:

-- Improved tests coverage by ensuring UI components with mocked integrations for dificult error states of an application
+- Improved tests coverage by ensuring UI components with mocked integrations for difficult error states of an application
 - Improved test coverage by ensuring UI Integration tests with real system integrations
 - Faster regression feedback on UI component tests for the team.